 Absolute drawdown single trade points:

-Absolute drawdown by trade shows by what percentage the capital invested in a single trade has decreased.
+Absolute drawdown single trade points shows by what percentage the capital invested in a single trade has decreased.
 The percentage of the trade with the highest decrease is displayed.
-If this value falls below the stop loss, the position will be closed by a stop loss order.
+If this value falls below the stop-loss, the position will be closed by a stop-loss order.
 The value is calculated within the trade.